-A Town Called Malice is filmed against the backdrop of the Costa del Sol in southern Spain, with a banging 1980s soundtrack and endless romance, violence and high camp, so there promises to be a lot to like for those of us old enough to remember those heady days of the Eighties.
+A Town Called Malice has as its backdrop the Costa del Sol in southern Spain, complete with a banging 1980s soundtrack and endless romance, violence and high camp, so there promises to be a lot to like for those of us old enough to remember those heady days.

-The new eight-part drama A Town Called Malice is coming to Sky Max and takes it title from the early 1980s hit song by The Jam (Paul Weller, Bruce Foxton).
+A Town Called Malice of course takes it title from the early 1980s hit song by The Jam (Paul Weller, Bruce Foxton) - see the bottom of this feature for more.
 Strongly driven by music, A Town Called Malice’s beating heart is the sound of the 1980s.
 It has been created by acclaimed director Nick Love and follows the Lords, a crime family from South London who are furious that they’ve fallen to the bottom of the criminal food chain.
 They’re hoping a move to Spain will allow them to reinvent themselves and re-capture their former glory but some very large obstacles end up getting in the way.

-So here's our guide to everything you need to know about A Town Called Malice...
+It has a great cast too, including Jason Flemyng, Martha Plimpton, Jack Rowan, Tahirah Sharif and Dougray Scott.
+So here's our guide to everything you need to know about A Town Called Malice on Sky Max...

 A Town Called Malice release date

-Is there an A Town Called Malice trailer?
+Is there a trailer for A Town Called Malice?

-Yes there's A Town Called Malice teaser trailer just released by Sky.
-It features all the 1980s headiness and plenty of criminal activity to take in, set to a big tune of the era (I Just) Died in Your Arms by Cutting Crew.
-Take a look below...
+Yes there's A Town Called Malice official trailer plus teaser trailer released by Sky.
+They feature all the 1980s headiness and plenty of criminal activity to take in, set to a big tune of the era (I Just) Died in Your Arms by Cutting Crew.
+Take a look at below below...

 A Town Called Malice plot